Enjicalc/enjicalc-docs/README.md

 - Version control
   - We will record every single change that was made to your work.
 No more SharePoint chaos.
 - API to Sheets
-  - Similar to Vectorisation, but now your software developer team can access your functions from external software
+  - Similar to Vectorisation, but now any software developer team can access your functions from external software